-To be super honest with you, I didn’t have the habit of using layers in Adobe Illustrator when I first started, and my experience has proven me wrong.
-Working as a graphic designer for almost 10 years now, I learned the importance of using and organizing layers.
+I didn’t have the habit of using layers in Adobe Illustrator when I first started, and my experience has proven me wrong.
+Working with Adobe Illustrator for more than 10 years now, I learned the importance of using and organizing layers.

 Changing layer color is part of organizing layers because when you work on multiple layers, it can help distinguish and organize your design.
 It’s a simple process to avoid unnecessary mistakes.